-- 1. In the TruClient sidebar, click the General Settings icon (2).
-The TruClient General Settings window appears. - 2.
-Configure settings as described in the following topics: - "Browser Settings" on the next page - "Interactive Options" on page 312 - "Two-Factor Authentication" on page 313 - 3.
+- In the TruClient sidebar, click the General Settings icon ((2)).
+The TruClient General Settings window appears.

+- 2. Configure settings as described in the following topics:

+- "Browser Settings" on the next page

+- "Interactive Options" on page 303

+- "Two-factor authentication" on page 304

+- "Configuring certificates" on page 312 - 3.
 Click Done to save the settings and close the TruClient General Settings window.